 If you’re a pumpkin fan, you’ll love this quick bread.
 If you’re not a fan, give this Gluten Free Chocolate Chip Pumpkin Bread a try.
 You may become a fan of pumpkin after all.
 Happy Baking!

 - Lemon Blueberry Bread with Lemon Glaze

-- Gluten Free Chocolate Chip and Walnut Banana Bread
+- Chocolate Chip and Walnut Banana Bread

-Gluten Free Chocolate Chip Pumpkin Bread is rich, extra moist, and loaded with chocolate chips.
+Gluten Free Chocolate Chip Pumpkin Bread

 - 1 (15-ounce) can pumpkin

 - ¾ teaspoon ground cinnamon

 - ½ cup vegetable oil